 Note: If you change plan administrators, your medical deductible and out-of-pocket maximums will transfer to the new plan administrator only if you move between an Aetna plan and a Medical Mutual plan.

 Your Medicare Part B premium is not included in your monthly STRS Ohio health care premium.
 It is a separate premium that must be paid to Medicare, not to STRS Ohio.

 If you receive a monthly Social Security, Railroad Retirement or Civil Service Retirement payment, your Medicare Part B premium will be deducted automatically from this payment.
 Otherwise, Medicare will send you a bill for your Part B premium every three months.
 Another payment option is to have your Part B premium automatically deducted through Medicare Easy Pay.
 This is a free, electronic payment option offered by Medicare.
 Through Medicare Easy Pay, Medicare automatically deducts the premium payment from your savings or checking account.
 To sign up for Medicare Easy Pay, call Medicare toll-free at 800‑633‑4227.

-Remember, you must pay your monthly Medicare Part B premium before the due date to avoid cancellation of your Medicare Part B coverage.
-If your Part B coverage is canceled, you will not be eligible for an STRS Ohio medical plan.
+Pay your monthly Medicare Part B premium before the due date to avoid cancellation of your Medicare Part B coverage.
+If your Part B coverage is canceled, you will not be eligible for STRS Ohio health care coverage.

 Extra Fees for Late Enrollments and Higher Incomes